jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

-- Make streaming unavailable on cell phone
+- Make streaming unavailable on cell phone - unavailable as of now
 - Mobile Resizing a hair
 - The post buttons need to be restyled (still a little messed up on mid-size)

 - Make sure you can't clip behind mobile background when streaming
 - Mobile Screenshots are doing weird things

-- Change button color in general

 - Livestream buildout
     - Styling